toolkit-for-ynab/toolkit-for-ynab/docs/feature-list.md

 <details><summary>Reports (Click to Expand/Collapse)</summary>

+## Visually separate transactions between months

+Add a thick line in the transactions table after the last transactions of a month to visually separate from the next month.

 ## Compact Income vs. Expense

 Modifies styling of the Income vs. Expense report so it doesn't use too much white space on the page.